Planning & Booking

 We recommend that you check-in at least 90 minutes before departure for flights leaving from a Domestic Terminal and at least 2 hours for flights leaving from an International Terminal to make certain we can provide any required assistance without delay.

-You are able to check-in 2 hours before the scheduled departure time for flights leaving from a Domestic Terminal and 3 hours before the scheduled departure time for flights leaving from an International Terminal.
+For domestic flights on A320/321 aircraft, you are able to check-in 2 hours before the scheduled departure time; for domestic flights on a Q300 aircraft you are able to check-in 90 minutes before the scheduled departure time and for flights leaving from an International Terminal you are able to check-in 3 hours before the scheduled departure time.
 You should be aware that for all flights, the final hour before the departure of a flight is the busiest period for our staff, and if you arrive during this period you may face delays before assistance can be provided (including assistance to the departure gate etc).

 We recommend that you consider your own specific needs and the assistance you have requested, to ensure you have enough time to make your flight.